3 TopTactics to connect with Big Speckled Trout along Florida's Treasure Coast

-Since the introduction of fishing paddle boards and kayaks, more gator speckled trout enthusiasts have acquired these shallow water tools which enable them to creep up on unsuspecting trophy fish sitting in skinny water.
+The introduction of fishing paddle boards and kayaks have enabled more gator speckled trout enthusiasts these shallow water tools, providing them access to creep up on unsuspecting trophy fish sitting in skinny water.
 The minimal water displacement created by a paddle board or kayak is only rivaled by any savvy wading angler.
 There are 3 things to keep in mind if you plan on landing a massive speckled trout along the treasure coast:

-- Focus on find and observing what forage is prevalent in the area.
-Spend the time noticing which direction the bait is traveling.
+- Focus on finding and observing what forage is prevalent in the area.
+Spend the time checking out the area and noticing which direction the bait is traveling.
 If the bait happens to be mullet, make sure to pay attention to which species of mullet - silver, striped, or black?

 - Also, be sure to observe the profile or size of the bait as this will dictate which size offering will be most enticing and also help when deciding which size lure to throw.